FeatureBaseDB/featurebase-examples/docker-simple/README.md

 ![screenshot](container.png)

 ## Run the Insert Script
 The script inserts "draws" of 81 different cards from *Set the Game*.
 The cards are represented with strings.
-For example, `3G#~` is shorthand for 3 green shaded squiggles.
+For example, `3P○◊` is shorthand for 3 purple open diamonds.

 Before you run the script, ensure you have the requirements installed: